Benito Santiago: Early years

 Before the 1991 season, Santiago asked for a four-year contract worth $11 million, but lost his arbitration case and was awarded a one-year contract worth $1.65 million.
 A disgruntled Santiago announced that he would leave the Padres when he became eligible for free agency after the 1992 season.
 He was also disillusioned when the Padres traded away players such as Joe Carter and Jack Clark.
 In June, Padres manager Greg Riddoch benched Santiago for his lack of hustle on the playing field.
 Despite the difficulties, Santiago led the league's catchers with 100 assists and posted a career-high 87 runs batted in.

 Santiago returned to arbitration before the 1992 season, this time winning a $3.3 million one-year contract that made him the highest paid catcher in professional baseball.
 In September 1992, the Padres announced that they would not seek to re-sign Santiago, in what was seen as a cost-cutting measure.

-Santiago is also unusual for his uniform number; from 1991 to 1994, Santiago wore a jersey with the number 09, making him one of the only major professional sports players to have ever worn a jersey with a leading zero as part of his uniform number.
+From 1991 to 1994, Santiago wore a jersey with the uniform number 09, making him one of the only major professional sports players to have ever worn a jersey with a leading zero as part of his uniform number.